Car Air Filter GuideLast Updated September 13, 2023 | C.J. Tragakis

 A rectangular (or panel) engine air filter comes standard on most vehicles.
-However, some performance air filters are also rectangular.
+Some performance air filters are also rectangular.
 They fit squarely into the airbox, which is the protective case around the filter.
 The airbox helps prevent excess hot air from entering the engine.
-Rectangular filters work just as well as any other shaped filter but don’t provide the same style to the engine bay as an uncovered cone-shaped filter.

 Cone Air Filters

 Many performance engine air filters are cone-shaped or cylindrical.
 Most are aftermarket, but some performance cars come with conical air filters from the factory.
 You can swap your stock rectangular filter out for a conical one with ease.
 They’ll fit nicely in the airbox with no issues if they’re approved for your car model.